Enter your text here...

 Overview

 Have you ever wondered why you act the way you do?
-You respond to people and situations in your own unique way and secretly wonder if you are weird or different.
-But approximately one-fourth of the population responds in ways similar to you.
+You respond to people and situations in a unique way and may secretly wonder if you are weird or different.
+Interestingly, approximately one-fourth of the population responds in ways similar to you.
 Your personality is your own, but you have traits in common with those who have the same basic “temperament.”
-In this overview, I'll explain what the four basic temperaments are.
+This overview explains what the four basic temperaments are.

-But you may wish to jump ahead.
-Click here to take our free temperament test.
-After you take the test, return to this page and the Main Temperament page to learn about your specific temperament.
+Click here to take our free temperament assessment.
+After you take the test, return to this page and the Main Temperament page to learn more about your specific temperament.

 Let's define a temperament.